MicrosoftDocs/Virtualization-Documentation/virtualization/api/index.md

 ms.assetid: 05269ce0-a54f-4ad8-af75-2ecf5142b866
 ---
 # Virtualization Platforms
-Virtualization platforms give the user the freedom to build and manage their VMs or contiainers at various levels in the virtualization stack.
+Virtualization platforms give users the freedom to build and manage virtual machines or contiainers at various levels in the virtualization stack.

 # Windows Hypervisor Platform